 The Sportage is one of the most popular mid-sized SUVs on sale, and with good reason.
-It’s a very well-rounded car available in a range of versions to suit a wide spectrum of customers.
-It might not excel in one particular area, but it’s solid in every area that counts.
+It might not dazzle in any one area of expertise but its all-round excellence in the ones that matter mean it appeals to a broad spectrum of customers.
 The Sportage was named by the public as the Best Car for Towing in the 2019 Auto Trader New Car Awards.

 Reasons to buy

 - Good quality interior

 - Excellent reliability record

 We’ve compared the 136-horsepower, 1.6-litre diesel Sportage 2 – which is likely to be one of the biggest selling models – with a couple of its main rivals, the Seat Ateca and the Nissan Qashqai.
 All three are virtually the same price to buy.
 You get more power in the Kia than the equivalent Ateca or Qashqai, because the Sportage’s entry-level 116 horsepower diesel engine is only available in the most basic trim.
 That does mean, however, that fuel economy in the Sportage isn’t as good as the 115-horsepower rivals.

 This is offset by a strong predicted resale value for the Kia though, which according to industry expectations will hold its worth better than either rival.
 All of this means that overall, the Sportage is broadly on a par with its rivals when it comes to cost.